How can you Save Time in the Kitchen?

 The second tool that will save you time in the kitchen is the Vitamix.
 I have owned one for about 10 years.
 This is an expensive, yet very high-quality blender.
 I still have the first one I ever bought.
 It is also a workhorse in my kitchen!
 I use it at least once a day and usually multiple times a day.
 Here are my top 4 uses for the Vitamix.

 Our Jersey Cow gives us a lot of rich, delicious cream.
 My favorite use for cream is in my coffee.
 But a close second is making butter.
+Even if you don’t own a cow, you can use heavy whipping cream to make butter.

 - I simply pour the cream into the Vitamix.